Individual Major

 The Individual Major

-The Center for Integrative Studies (CIS) is the academic home for students who choose to pursue a self-designed, integrative Individual Major.
+The Individual Major Program (IM) is the academic home for students who choose to pursue a self-designed, integrative Individual Major.
 Students propose a sequence of courses, seminars, independent studies, or experiential learning as the means of pursuing an Individual Major.
 Proposals must include:

 1. A description of the proposed area or topic of study.